AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/add-component-descriptions.md

 ---
 # Add component descriptions

-Analytics administrators can add descriptions for components (Dimensions, Metrics, Segments, and Date Ranges) either within the Report Suite or using the Data Dictionary directly within Analysis Workspace.
+Analytics administrators can add descriptions for components (Dimensions, Metrics, Segments, and Date Ranges)<!-- either within the Report Suite or using the Data Dictionary directly within Analysis Workspace-->.

 Users in your organization can view the descriptions when building projects in Analysis Workspace or when viewing reports.
 Descriptions help users know how to best use the various components.